S-U-Z-B/Pykemon/READMEPokemon.md

 1.2.
 DATASETS
 All datasets are located in the DATASETS directory.
-Datasets retreived from the scrapers are included as well as datasets taken from online sources and the PokÈAPI.
+Datasets retreived from the scrapers are included as well as datasets taken from online sources and the Pok√©API.